skip-mev/connect/providers/apis/polymarket/README.md

 The offchain ticker is expected to be _just_ the token_id.

 The Provider simply calls the `/price` endpoint.
-There are two query paremeters:
+There are two query parameters:
-- token_id
+* token_id
-- side
+* side

 Side can be either `buy` or `sell`.
 For this provider, we hardcode the side to `buy`.